 How it’s affecting industries: Virtual reality has been a popular component of video games for several years and this trend is continuing to expand.
 In addition to video games, VR is likely to affect companies across the board as they adopt the technology to help them engage customers more effectively and optimize their sales and marketing efforts.
 It’s also a potentially useful tool for learning and is increasingly being adopted by educational organizations.

 Being able to buy anything you want with the touch of a finger may have seemed like a fantasy a few years ago, but it’s now a reality.
 Merging touchscreen technology with one-click shopping, touch commerce allows consumers to buy products easily from their phones.
 After linking their payment information to a general account and enabling the feature, customers are able to buy everything from clothes to furniture with just a fingerprint.

-How it’s affecting industries: According to Deloitte, this is one of the biggest things to hit eCommerce in recent years with purchases of this type expected to increase by 150% this year alone and retailers in almost every industry anticipating an increase in sales directly related to this new technology.
+How it’s affecting industries: This is one of the biggest things to hit eCommerce in recent years with purchases of this type expected to increase by 150% this year alone and retailers in almost every industry anticipating an increase in sales directly related to this new technology.

 5. Cognitive Technology

 Cognitive technology is in the same vein as machine learning and virtual reality except that it’s a broader concept.
 For example, the cognitive technology umbrella includes things like natural language processing (NLP) and speech recognition.
 Combined, these different technologies are able to automate and optimize a lot of tasks that were previously done by people, including certain aspects of accounting and analytics.

 How it’s affecting industries: Although cognitive technologies have a broad range of applications, one of the industry sectors most affected by this trend initially will be the software sector.
 Automated analysis of user data and experiences will be particularly useful for software companies hoping to scale.